Apollo3zehn/vscode-twincat-st/src/sample/Errors/_errors.md

 - Use BigInt here: _int2:                  INT             := 18446744073709551616;

+- C0018: When trying to assign to a const variable

 - assignment: incompatible types, (inheritance, interfaces)

+- Colorization single line: TYPE InnerAlias : UDINT; END_TYPE

 - M_B()[0]; => Warning "The code has no effect.
 Is this the intent?"